futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Launch & review",
       "explanation": "Cast your creation into the world, then study the ripples it leaves in the void.", "practice": [
-        "Release EP on streaming platforms",
-        "Host a live listening party in Discord"
+        "Schedule releases and verify metadata/ISRC each week: prevents launch errors and delays.", "Plan and promote a live listening party in Discord (https://discord.gg/WhW9Ae4TZV): drives early engagement and feedback post-release."
       ],
       "goal": "EP live and first 1 000 streams by day 365", "course_rec": {